Language-Research-Technology/ldaca-website/content/news/posts/ldaca-metadata-ecosystem-eresearch-2022/index.md

 <section typeof='http://purl.org/ontology/bibo/Slide'>
 <img src='Slide09.png' alt='' title='Slide: 9' border='1'  width='85%%'/>

-Having looked at the user-facing products, websites and APIs, we turn our attention to how data is managed on disk.
+Having looked at the user-facing products, websites and {{< glossary_link display="APIs" id="api" >}}, we turn our attention to how data is managed on disk.

 In the PARADISEC system, this is achieved by storing files on disk in a simple hierarchy - with metadata and other resources stored together in a directory - this scheme allows for hands-on management of data resources, independently of the software used to serve them.